mathecik/rock-paper-scissors/README.md

 <New Player>->Create new player->Create new game with score 0

-Player -> Press the Choice: Rock,Paper,Scissors -> Calculate the Computer’s move -> Calculate the winner -> show the winner
+Player -> Press the Play Button: Rock,Paper,Scissors -> Calculate the Computer’s move -> Calculate the winner -> show the winner

+Player-> Press the New Game Bottun -> create a new game for the player

+Player->Pres the Save Button -> set the players played game with the game id.

 start(String name)